AleFreitas/AleFreitas/README.md

 - 👋 My name is Alexandre de Freitas, but you can call me xande or alê

-- 👨‍🎓 I'm currently gratuating at Computer Engineering in Brasilia, BR
+- 👨‍🎓 I'm currently graduating at Computer Engineering in Brasilia, BR

 - 😎 Recently i got into a full-stack developer course at Driven Education